joseeden/joeden/docs/005-Cybersecurity/010-Digital-Forensics/006-Phases-of-Digital-Forensics.md

 - Prepare a detailed and coherent report of findings.
 - Ensure the report is accessible to non-technical audiences.
 - Include necessary information for legal proceedings, such as evidence handling and conclusions.

+## After Action Review (AAR)

+An After Action Review (AAR) is a structured process for analyzing incidents or exercises to improve future performance.

+- Evaluate response effectiveness.
+- Identify lessons learned.
+- Foster continuous improvement.

+### Key Components

+- **Participation**: Involve all relevant stakeholders for diverse insights.
+- **Documentation**: Collect data, timelines, decisions, and actions.
+- **Analysis**: Assess successes and failures in processes and outcomes.

+### Steps in Conducting an AAR

+1. **Preparation**:
+   - Schedule shortly after the incident.
+   - Gather reports, logs, and communications.

+2. **Conducting the Review**:
+   - Facilitate open discussions.
+   - Use guiding questions to evaluate intentions vs. outcomes.

+3. **Documenting Findings**:
+   - Summarize key findings and recommendations.
+   - Highlight successful strategies and areas needing improvement.

+4. **Follow-Up**:
+   - Share the report with stakeholders.
+   - Monitor implementation of action items.